filecoin-project/FIPs/FIPS/fip-solstice.md

     2.1).
-If no figure is posted or supplied via CorrectVolume, values bind as zero, the gate cannot pass and w2 holds, the safe direction; if a false figure is posted and the verification duty fails, w2 can step up wrongly.
+If no figure is posted or supplied via CorrectVolume, values bind as zero, the gate cannot pass and w2 holds, the safe direction; if a false figure is posted and the verification duty fails, w2 can step up wrongly, and the step is standing until a FIP-backed SWA write reverses it (see the SRA-capture bullet).
 This is why the quarterly recomputation is an explicit SRA Governance duty rather than a best-effort community task, and why a misreport remains detectable
     afterwards: FPV is recomputable by anyone, so an unnoticed error